 Is NordVPN a good option for beginners?

 Yes.
 It’s widely recommended for its privacy protections, audits, and ease of use across platforms.
+Setting up your mikrotik as an openvpn client a step by step guide 2026

 Do VPNs violate local laws?